-The Ipswich River Watershed provides drinking water to 335,000 people and thousands of businesses in 14 communities in northeastern Massachusetts.
+Do you know how much water you use on a daily basis or where your drinking water comes from?
+The Ipswich River Watershed provides drinking water to 350,000 people and thousands of businesses in 14 communities in northeastern Massachusetts.
 These water withdrawals can dry up the Ipswich River, which is considered one of the most endangered rivers in America.
 Parts of the Parker River are also pumped dry regularly in the summer.

 We need your help to protect our most precious resource: water.

-IRWA has developed a webpage to educate businesses about saving water and money through water conservation.
+Learn about saving water and money through water conservation at worn.
 It includes links to success stories about Massachusetts businesses that are taking a leadership role on water efficiency and reuse.
-SaveWaterNorthShore.org also has water saving tips for businesses.